dmsc/fastbasic/compiler/USAGE.md

   denote "optional" part of the name, so you can abbreviate this new statement as "WA." or "WAI.".

-- We are loafing the `DO_WAIT` address into the `USR` calling address as the first step in the generated code.
-This is needed to be able to call the assembly code with out parameter in the accumulator.
+- We are loading the `DO_WAIT` address into the `USR` calling address as the first step in the generated code.
+This is needed to be able to call the assembly code without a parameter in the accumulator.

-- To get the value of the symbol `DO_WAIT`, we need to specify `import` as the symbol value, this means the value will be filled by the linker.
+- To get the value of the symbol `DO_WAIT`, we need to specify `import` as the symbol value.
+This means the value will be filled by the linker.

 - Then, we are expecting an `EXPR`.
-This syntax specifies an integer expression, the parser will parse any expression that gives am integer number here, and the result will be placed in the `A` and `X` registers.
+This syntax specifies an integer expression.
+The parser will parse any expression that gives am integer number here, and the result will be placed in the `A` and `X` registers.

 ### Syntax of the Target files

-The target files (with `.tgt` extension) allows changing many aspects of the compilation process.
+The target files (with `.tgt` extension) allow us to change many aspects of the compilation process.

 The syntax of the files is line oriented, with one command per line.
 The list